karangattu/seabird_nestcam_shiny_app/README.md

 ## Features

 - Upload and process multiple JPG/PNG images
+- **Display 1, 3, or 5 images at a time with a multi-image viewer**
+- **Click on any displayed image to make it the current image**
+- **Visual indicators for current, start, and end images in the viewer**
 - Navigate through image collections with intuitive controls
 - Mark start and end points for behavioral sequences
 - Record single image observations